enrich your dog’s life

 Scatter feeding dogs for calmness (your how-to guide)

-…So you’ve heard that scatter feeding dogs is a thing but you’re not quite sure what it’s all?
-Let me get you all caught up!
+So you’ve heard about scatter feeding dogs but you’re not quite sure what it’s all about?
+Let me get you caught up!

 What is scatter feeding?